Danilo-Zekovic/react-tableql/README.md

 - Improving the component
 - Cleanup of node packages
 - Subscribe for live updates
+- Context where global info can be set, ex. theming
 - Tutorials

 For more about TableQL visit **[Official React TableQL Storybook](https://danilo-zekovic.github.io/react-tableql/)** and explore all the options, and see some demo examples.